-- 1. In all selections, except internal searches for departmental and program Chairs, Search Committees shall be employed. - 2.
-Members of each Search Committee shall be appointed by the appropriate administrative officer; i.e., by the President of the University for the selection of the Provost and the Vice President for Information Resources, Marketing, and Communications; by the Provost for the selection of Associate Vice Presidents for Academic Affairs, the Dean of the School of Business, departmental Chairs, program Chairs, and the Dean of the Library; and by the Vice President for Information Resources, Marketing, and Communications for the selection of Associate and Assistant Vice Presidents for Information Resources, the Director of Institutional Research and Effectiveness, and the Director of Information Technology Services.
+- 1. In all selections, except internal searches for Department Chairs and Program Directors, Search Committees shall be employed. - 2.
+Members of each Search Committee shall be appointed by the appropriate administrative officer: i.e., by the President of the University for the selection of the Provost; by the Provost for the selection of Associate Vice Presidents for Academic Affairs, Academic Deans, and the Dean of the Library; and by the appropriate Academic Dean for the selection of Department Chairs and Program Directors.